nikolavp/approval/doc/source/javadoc/com/nikolavp/approval/Reporter.rst

 approveNew
 ^^^^^^^^^^

-.. java:method::  boolean approveNew(byte[] value, File fileForApproval, File fileForVerification)
+.. java:method::  void approveNew(byte[] value, File fileForApproval, File fileForVerification)
    :outertype: Reporter

    Called by an \ :java:ref:`com.nikolavp.approval.Approval`\  object when a value for verification is produced but no old.